Ramakrishna: Reception and teachings

+In the Gospel of Ramakrishna, he spoke to two different classes of people seeking instruction from him.
+For monks and those on the monastic path, he spoke of non-dual Vedanta, but to householders, he advised that they not follow Advaita Vedanta, but rather the bhakti path:

+For those who lead a householder's life, and those who identify with the body, the attitude of "I am He" is not good... householders should look on God as their master and themselves as His servant.

 Max Müller portrayed Ramakrishna as, "...a Bhakta, a worshipper or lover of the deity, much more than a Gñânin or a knower."
 Postcolonial literary theorist Gayatri Chakravorty Spivak wrote that Ramakrishna was a "Bengali bhakta visionary" and that as a bhakta, "he turned chiefly towards Kali."

 Indologist Heinrich Zimmer was the first Western scholar to interpret Ramakrishna's worship of the Divine Mother as containing specifically Tantric elements.
 Neeval also argued that tantra played a main role in Ramakrishna's spiritual development.